Founder Interview With Sergio Aragon & Jesus Gutierrez, Gay Pride Apparel

 Just do it.
 There’s a reason why that is Nike’s slogan.
 It’s the truth.

 If we had questioned our business, we would have never launched.
-There will always be reasons not to start but just do it.
+There will always be reasons not to start so just do it.

 When you think about the long-term vision for Gay Pride Apparel, what does that look like?